rallepalaveev/A2DVI/README.md

 The pin on the board is for AltChr connection, supported bt A2DVI firmware for alternatiche character sets on non-US versions of Apple2.

-Board design by (c) 2024 Ralle Palaveev.
+Board design by Ralle Palaveev (c) 2024.

 All rights reserved.